University Park, Pa. —

-University Park, Pa. — As electricity costs continue to skyrocket, executives around the country are searching for ways to reduce energy consumption and increase sustainability.
-At Penn State, a University-wide team has invested in software called BigFix to enable more efficient power management of computers.
-The software is part of an overarching systems management initiative that could reduce Penn State’s power bill by about $800,000 annually.
+Firstly, electricity costs continue to skyrocket.
+However, executives around the country are searching for ways to cut energy consumption and increase sustainability.
+Therefore, at Penn State, a University-wide team has invested in software called BigFix.
+This’ll enable more efficient power management of computers.
+The software is part of an overarching systems management initiative.
+They say that could cut Penn State’s power bill by about $800,000 annually.